6 Charitable Giving Strategies to Ease Your Tax Burden

 6 Charitable Giving Strategies

-Below are six tax strategies for charitable giving, but I want to give you some context before we dig in.
+With the above vehicle in mind, please review the following tax strategies for charitable giving, but I want to give you some context before we dig in.

 • Items 1 through 4 are perfect for pairing with a donor-advised fund.
 Use these techniques to contribute money or securities whenever it makes sense, then use the fund to smooth out the amount of your donations over time.